-I’ve been literally surrounded by gin lately, so my gluten free gin and tonic loaf cake recipe was an inevitable eventuality.
+I’ve been literally surrounded by gin lately, so my gluten free gin and tonic drizzle cake recipe was an inevitable eventuality.
 My brother and his girlfriend absolutely adore gin so I made this especially for them.

-Myself and Mark aren’t massive gin drinkers (or drinkers to start with thanks to our stomachs!) but we both absolutely loved a slice of my gluten free gin and tonic loaf cake.
+Myself and Mark aren’t massive gin drinkers (or drinkers to start with thanks to our stomachs!) but we both absolutely loved a slice of my gluten free gin and tonic drizzle cake.
 It’s a bit like a lime drizzle cake with a subtle yet unmistakable hint of gin, which I can assure you is absolutely divine.

 Of course, there’s gin in the cake itself and the icing too which infuses this cake with those lovely delicate notes of gin.
 There’s tonic water in the syrup that’s drizzled too.
 It goes without saying, if you love gin and tonic… you will love this cake!